What is Business Text Messaging?

 Business text messaging or business SMS is texting specifically between businesses and their customers, leads, or any stakeholder that a business has a relationship with at scale.

-A personal text is a message sent from one individual to another, like from a friend to a friend.
-A business text is sent from a company representative to a lead, customer, or other stakeholder.
 Business texts are most often sent through a business SMS platform or business text messaging app.
 These tools help the company send, receive, and organize messages.

 Who should use business text messaging?